Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Introduction

-with the exception of the optimal step-size $\gamma = \tfrac{2}{\mu + L}$, for which the bias term must be relaxed to avoid a blow up in the variance.
-These results improve on \citep{bach_non-asymptotic_2011, needell_stochastic_2016, gower_sgd_2019} by allowing for the full range of step-sizes $\gamma L \in (0,2)$, and by having a sharp bias term.
-Our numerical experiments suggest again that we cannot improve those results.
+Let us now turn to the smooth strongly convex case, where each function $f_i$ is $L$-smooth and $\mu$-strongly convex.
+Our performance metric is the expected distance to the solution, namely $\Delta(T) = \Exp{\| x_T-x_*\|^2}$.
+Conceptually, our results are of the same nature as in the convex setting.
+Firstly, we obtain bounds for the full range of step-sizes $\gamma L \in (0,2)$, while the existing literature \citep{bach_non-asymptotic_2011,needell_stochastic_2016,gower_sgd_2019} considered at best $\gamma L < 1$.
+Extending the range of valid step-sizes allows us to consider the critical step-size $\gamma= \tfrac{2}{\mu + L} >1/L$, which is known to be optimal in the deterministic setting.
+Second, we show that our bounds are bias-optimal, except for the critical step-size for which we observe again a singularity.
+For every non-critical step-size we obtain ${\rm Bias}(T) = \phi^{2T}$, where $\phi$ defines the optimal constant for GD, namely

+For the critical step-size, we show that $\phi^{2T}$ can be approached with an arbitrary tolerance, with the cost of a variance growing to infinity.
+Supported by numerical results, we again conjecture that this optimal bias cannot be obtained.

-\textbf{The strategy.} For each fixed time horizon $T$, we propose a time-dependent energy random sequence
+\textbf{Proof Strategy.} For each fixed time horizon $T$, we define a time-dependent random energy sequence

-where $\rate$, $(a_t)$ and $(e_t)$ are nonnegative.
-The first ingredient of our Lyapunov energy is the distance to the solution $\Vert x_t - x_* \Vert^2$, a classical term which typically decreases for deterministic gradient dynamics.
+where $\rate$, $(a_t)$ and $(e_t)$ are nonnegative parameters.
+The first term in the Lyapunov energy is the distance to the solution $\Vert x_t - x_* \Vert^2$, a classical term which decreases for deterministic gradient dynamics.
 The second term involves the function gap $f(x_t) - \min f$, which also typically decreases for gradient descent.
-The standard Lyapunov for gradient descent usually contains a term $t(f(x_t) - \min f)$, which we have replaced here with the sum of the past function gaps, which is of the same order in time.
-This choice is critical to obtain bounds without variance assumptions (compare with the Lyapunov energies considered by \cite{taylor_stochastic_2019}).
-The last term is a \emph{negative} cumulated sum, where the $e_t$'s play the role of a variance term.
-It is here to compensate the fluctuations caused by the variance in the SGD algorithm, and will allow the Lyapunov energy to decrease.
+We chose to replace the standard term $t(f(x_t) - \min f)$ with the sum of the past function gaps, which is of the same order in time.
+Up to our knowledge, this choice is new in the context of stochastic optimization, and we believe this choice to be critical to be able to derive bias-optimal bounds.
+The third term is a \emph{negative} cumulated sum, introduced to compensate the fluctuations caused by the variance in the SGD algorithm, and hence to allow the Lyapunov energy to decrease.

-A decrease of $\Exp{E_t}$ along the iterations means that $\Exp{E_T} \leq E_0$, which translates into a bound for SGD.
-Our strategy is therefore to find \textit{admissible} Lyapunov parameters $\rate$, $(a_t)$ and $(e_t)$, which are those that make the energy decrease in expectation.
+A decrease of $\Exp{E_t}$ along the iterations implies that $\Exp{E_T} \leq E_0$, which translates into a bound for SGD (see Section~\ref{sec:bounds-decrease} for more details).
+Our strategy is therefore to identify \textit{admissible} Lyapunov parameters, which are those that make the energy decrease in expectation.
 Among those admissible parameters, our goal is to find the ones minimizing, whenever possible, the bias term in our bound.